lingxDEV/Duskhaven-Launcher/README.md

   - it will only download files that are out of date

 ## thanks
-thank you duskhaven for being awesoem and hosting your files on a good host and jsut allround being an amazing private server
+thank you duskhaven for being awesome and allround being an amazing private server.
+Always improving and fixing.